eringrand/RUncommon/README.md

 report](https://gitlab.com/eringrand/RUncommon/badges/master/coverage.svg)](https://gitlab.com/eringrand/RUncommon/commits/master)

 A package of personal functions I use at work or in my personal projects.
-The functions are based in tidyverse style and therefor many tidyverse packages and functions are required or suggested.
+The functions are based in tidyverse style

-This package is mirrored on both gitlab and github, so you can install from either location.
+This package is mirrored from gitlab to github.
+You can install from either location, but please pass any pull/merge requests to the gitlab version.

 To download this package for your own use copy the following lines into the R console.